Oikio/clean-architecture-fe/readme.md

 Types are mess right now

 # TODO:
-Try to use just modules from react, recompose and rxjs to minify bundle, test build version and how long does it take to evaluate js onload
+Fix HMR with RxJS
+Decide about namings (stateUpdater, intent and useCase should be devided)
+Observable type are wrong (they have all operators in types), fidn the solution
+Decide how flow of useCases, computedState, reactiveRules will work
 Add proper logging tools
 Add state, usCases and enhancers factories
-Decide how dependant useCases should work with each other Think about combined state streams without business logic
+Decide how dependant useCases should work with each other
+Think about combined state streams without business logic
 Create a real simple app (form, filtering, complex state)
 Add hydration of state example